 As I mention below, you can use whatever pasta you like.
 I prefer to use no larger than the classic penne as it works best to keep it smaller for the texture you’re trying to achieve with a dish like this.
 And of course, a gluten-free pasta would work just as well, just be careful not to overcook it as it can easily turn into mush!

 - Small conchiglie

 Can this vegan baked mac and cheese be made gluten-free?

-Sure can be.
+It sure can.
 Just switch the pasta to a gluten-free variety and cook as listed instructions on the packet.